kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

   - Code Reviews
   - Manual Testing

-We will be alternating who does what role no one person will always do a single role.
+We will be alternating who does which role, no one person will always do a single role.

 Team members:
 + Ali Muntasir: